About Batí

 While there, he met Joel, a wide-eyed 16 year old whose dream was to go to college in the United States.
 They became peanut butter and jelly.

-Ross helped Joel apply to schools, and Joel was ultimately accepted to attend the University of Pennsylvania on a full scholarship.
+Ross helped Joel apply to schools, and he was ultimately accepted to attend the University of Pennsylvania on a full scholarship.
 He attended, and even before graduating (a double-major) had already received juicy offers from various Fortune 500 companies.
 He currently works as a software engineer at Google.
-Ross and Joel have stayed close, and duo have sent funds over the years to other disadvantaged youth like Joel, who live with limitless ambition and limited resources.

 THE SPARKNOTES:

-Bati Leather Goods, derived from the name of the village in Paraguay, Tobati, was conceived as a vehicle to create more opportunities for local youth who lack educational resources.
+Bati Leather Goods, derived from the name of the village in Paraguay where the goods are made (Tobati), was conceived as a vehicle to create more opportunities for local youth who lack educational resources.

 Bati Leather Goods Leather Bar Collection

-The culture, people, music, traditions, climate, landscape, the good AND the bad of Tobati, Paraguay are all central elements to the brand and exist in each hand-stitched leather good.
+The culture, people, music, traditions, climate, landscape, the good and the bad of Tobati, Paraguay are all central elements to the brand.
 The soft, natural leather bares the scars and natural imperfections from the cow; no two goods are the same - just like us, each one has its own story to tell.

 BATI BOOK: